genelet/mlm/README.md

 ### 1.11) Run as Fast CGI program

-For most system, running _mlm_ as a CGI program is both fast and more secure.
-However, if you have a large customer base, a tight system resource or on a virtual host enrionment, you may want to run it as a Fast CGI to gain extra speed.
-In particular, many virtual-host services are running PHP under Apache's mod_fcgid module.
-So you may just modify the existing
+For most systems, running _mlm_ as a CGI program is both fast and secure.
+However, if you have a large customer base, limited system resources, or are operating in a virtual host environment, you might want to run it as a Fast CGI to gain extra speed.
+In particular, many virtual-host services run PHP under Apache's mod_fcgid module.
+You can simply modify the existing
 ```
 $ SAMPLE_home/mlm/cgi-bin/goto
 ```